oracle/oracle-database-operator/docs/ordsservices/examples/central_configuration.md

 - For production:
   - Replace HTTP with HTTPS and configure trusted certificates
   - Move credentials to Secrets or wallet-based authentication
-  - Add health and readiness probes to both central-config and ORDS
   - Apply NetworkPolicies to limit ingress/egress
   - Implement caching/failover strategies for central config availability